GayKevin/WordPress-Plugin-Notification-Push-Parse/README.md

 Tags: push notifications, Android, iOS, Parse, Parse.com Requires at least: 4.0
 Tested up to: 4.0
-Stable tag: 0.2.2
+Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to send Push Notifications directly from your WordPress site to your Parse.com account.
+This plugin allows you to send Parse Push Notifications from your WordPress site to your Parse.com account.

 Description
 ------------
 This plugin allows you to send notifications directly from your WordPress site to your Parse.com account to all devices that i've been registered in it.
 Now, go to Installation section to find out how to install and use plugin.